LajosPolya/aws-cdk-templates/deploy-ecs-with-fargate/README.md

 curl -I --location 'http://'"$TASK_IP"':8080/health'
 ```

-`CLUSTER_ARN` is the ARN of the ECS Cluster which is exported by the CDK and therefore printed to the CLI when the app is deployed.
-This list of commands should out the response status `204`.
+`clusterArn` is the ARN of the ECS Cluster which is exported by the CDK and therefore printed to the CLI when the app is deployed.
+This list of commands should output the response status `204`.

 ## Destruction :boom: